JohnTheApple3/JohnTheApple3/README.md

 wish me luck!

 From motorcycles to camping in the middle of nature to trying exotic foods!
 And always with a craft beer from a random country!
-🌱 I’m reviewing everuthing about relational database at freecodecamp and then I'll review my front-end skills (html, css, javascript and maybe learn React!).
+🌱 I’m reviewing everuthing about relational database at freecodecamp and then I'll review my front-end skills (html, css, javascript and maybe learn React!!).

 If you want, you can suggest something to learn, I'm open to anything!